How a clutter-free inbox can increase productivity

 And if you’re like me, there are a lot of messages in that block of 6389 unread emails that DID need to be read.
-Some of them were important opportunities or responsibilities that I missed out on, or showed up late for, or annoyed someone with questions about, because I didn’t read the email.
+Some of them were important opportunities or responsibilities that I missed out on, showed up late for, or annoyed someone with questions about because I didn’t read the email.

 Among the junk mail, flyers were tax forms from previous years, receipts, school information, and some other paperwork that I didn’t bother reading but were important nonetheless.
-Even if you’re committed to get rid of the trash, it’s not as simple as highlighting all the unreads and hitting delete.
+Even if you’re committed to getting rid of the trash, it’s not as simple as highlighting all the unreads and hitting delete.
 There can be a lot of diamonds in the rough.
 Unless you’re the kind of risk-taker that likes to jump without a parachute and see what happens, the only way to fix this problem is to look through all of them and sort the wheat from the chaff.

 And that’s before we’ve even mentioned all the “Read” emails!
-A lot of those were ready to be deleted as well, but some were important enough that I didn’t just want them kept - I wanted them put in a folder where they would be easy to find any time I wanted them.
+A lot of those were ready to be deleted as well, but some were important enough that I didn’t just want them kept - I wanted them to be put in a folder where they would be easy to find any time I wanted them.

 It reduces stress

 The disorganization probably doesn’t create stress for you - unless you think about it.
 For me, it was never something that kept me up at night, but if I ever really looked at it it was distressing.
 And “don’t think about it” is not a great way to manage stressful situations.

 When trying to find an important email becomes a chore that takes ages, and you have to scroll and scroll through pages just to find an email from a few days ago, and you can’t remember who sent you that piece of information so you can’t find it…that is the time to try to organize your email.
 Compare the amount of stress and time that it takes to organize your emails with the amount of stress and time it takes to use that horrorshow of an inbox.
 For many people, myself included, putting those emails in order will save time and stress immediately.